mannusschomaker/ProgrameerProject-1/README.md

 # Solution

-- a website that gives a visualisation of various Olympic results through the years
+- a website that gives a visualisation of various Olympic results through the years and the medals won by country's through the years

 - MAIN FEATURES: dropdown menu to select a sport and gender, interactive graph that shows the results through the years with a tooltip.